Autodesk/hig/README.md

 }
 ```

-## Theme data
+## Theme data and theming components
 Theme data is a representation of the HIG visual design language in the form of data.
-We publish the data in JSON and SCSS formats.
-This data can be used on any platform.
+With [`@hig/theme-data`](./packages/theme-data/README.md), we publish the data in ECMAScript module, JSON, and SCSS formats.
+This data includes 8 themes that can be used on any platform.
+There are four color schemes including...

+* Light gray
+* Dark gray
+* Dark blue
+* Web light (default) - though it is the default color scheme, it is on the road to being deprecated

+...with two densities–high and low–for each scheme.
+See how to [provide a theme to components](./packages/theme-context#provide-a-theme-to-components).

 - [`@hig/theme-data`](./packages/theme-data/README.md) - HIG design spec as data
 - [`<ThemeContext>`](./packages/theme-context/README.md) - A component to ease consumption of theme data from within React components.